-Under normal operating conditions, the Boeing 787-9 Dreamliner cannot fly the distance from New York to Sydney by non-stop flight.
-But Qantas operated this flight, reducing the number of passengers at 49 and loading the maximum amount of fuel.
-In addition to the 49 passengers (Qantas employees), there were also crew members, including 4 pilots.
+Under normal operating conditions, the Boeing 787-9 Dreamliner cannot cover the distance New York - Sydney by a non-stop flight.
+But Qantas operated this flight, reducing the number of passengers to 49 and loading the maximum amount of fuel.
+In addition to the 49 passengers (Qantas employees), there were also crew members on board, including 4 pilots.
 Among the passengers was Alan Joyce, CEO of Qantas Group.

 The flight commander was Sean Golding, who led the pilot team and oversaw the entire operation.
 According to his statements, the flight took place under normal flight conditions.
 Everything was very good, the flight having all the support of the air traffic controllers.
 The flight code was QF7879, being easy to recognize and track including on flightradar24.com.